Baldwin Hills Crenshaw Plaza: Neighborhood

+Events

 The mall has hosted the Leimert Park Book Fair since it began in 2007.
 The theaters in the mall have screened movies for many of the annual Pan African Film Festival.
+The shopping mall has also been the home to the Leimert Park Jazz Festival since 2020.

+Transit Access

-The area is becoming more ethnically diverse and gentrified, through redevelopment within the immediate neighborhood and the South Los Angeles area, spurred by the plans for the K Line light rail.
-Martin Luther King Jr. underground station serves the shopping center and the adjacent Kaiser Permanente medical facility at Marlton Square.
-It opened in 2022.
+The area is becoming more ethnically diverse and gentrified, through redevelopment within the immediate neighborhood and the South Los Angeles area spurred by the plans for the Metro K Line light rail with key stops along the route include the LAX/Metro Transit Center.
+The Martin Luther King Jr. underground station serves the shopping mall and the adjacent Kaiser Permanente medical facility at Marlton Square.
+It opened in October 2022.